pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 - You use open source packaging tools on Windows or Linux to install applications onto your local system.

-The following account and application versions are required for use in this document:
+The following account, resources, and application versions are required for use in this document:

-- A GCP account with a payment method set up to pay for the GCP resources you create using this document.
+- A GCP account with a payment method set up to pay for the GCP resources you create.
 You should also have sufficient GCP account permissions and knowledge to:

   - Create a PostgreSQL Database.